lbueing/hello-world/README.md

 Starting something new!

 Today was windy.
-There was hail, rain and sunshine.
+There was hail, rain, and sunshine.
 The cherry blossoms are starting to bloom.
 I love spring! :)